top of page

 The proposal includes allowance for bat roosts within the proposed buildings and sympathetic lighting to encourage more bats.
 Native fruit plants will also provide a source of food for them.

-New drainage channels are designed to increase the habitat provision for water voles.
+New drainage channels are designed to increase the migratory habitat provision for water voles.

 Shrubbery planting will be maintained and replaced to retain and provide additional habitat for breeding birds and protection added for the salt marsh areas.